TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 .. note::

-    Besause a camera is a scene object, :b4wmod:`transform` module methods can also be used.
-But, as every control mode infulences camera movement differently, results may differ from those expected.
+    Because a camera is a scene object, :b4wmod:`transform` module methods can also be used.
+But, as every control mode influences camera movement differently, results may differ from those expected.

 Limit Setup
 ---------------

-Camera limits are avalible for the ``EYE``, ``TARGET`` and ``HOVER`` type cameras.
+Camera limits are available for the ``EYE``, ``TARGET`` and ``HOVER`` type cameras.
 To set a specific limit, you need to use a specific method:

 +----------------------------------------------+-------------------------------------------------+-------------------------------------------------+
 | EYE                                          | TARGET                                          | HOVER                                           |